LilyTronics/lily_data_logger_software/docs/creating_instruments.rst

 The next section is the initialize section.
 The initialize section can be used to set up the instrument before doing any measurements.
 This is optional.
 If no initialization is needed, just keep the list empty.
-The initialization command are executed only one time, before starting the measurements.
+The initialization commands are executed only one time, before starting the measurements.

 The TDS220 can do up to four measurements.
 But when doing all measurements at the same time,